OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/physics.md

 - Raycast
 - Sweep

-Note that the query nodes may return more than one result.
-They will do that by triggering their *Out* event multiple times, each time with one of the result objects.
-(In the future we might change this and have the nodes actually return arrays of objects.)
+> **Note** that the query nodes may return more than one result.
+They will do that by triggering their
+> *Out* event multiple times, each time with one of the result objects.
+(In the future we might change
+> this and have the nodes actually return arrays of objects.)

+## Tutorials

+For more information and guides checkout out the [The Machinery Tutorials Book]({{base_url}}/tutorials) as well as our [Physics Sample](https://ourmachinery.com/samples.html).